pattherogue/One-to-Many---Blogly/README.md

 7. Open your web browser and visit http://localhost:5000/ to access the platform.

 That's it!
 You're now ready to explore and interact with the Blogly project.

+For more information, check out our GitHub repository: https://github.com/pattherogue/One-to-Many---Blogly